janpetzold/az305-learning/README.md

 - **Azure Backup vault**: Azure Backup vaults are used with Azure Backup only.
 Supported data sources include Azure Database for PostgreSQL servers, Azure blobs, and Azure disks.
 - **Azure Recovery Services vault**: Azure Recovery Services vaults can be used with Azure Backup or Azure Site Recovery.
 Supported data sources include Azure virtual machines, SQL or SAP HANA in an Azure virtual machine, and Azure file shares.
 You can back up data to a Recovery Services vault from Azure Backup Server, Azure Backup Agent, and System Center Data Protection Manager.

 Recovery Service Vaults can only be created with "Owner" or "Contributor" roles.
 Replication jobs can be done with "Site Recovery Contributor" role.
+The vault must be in the same region as the data source.

 Azure Blob Storage backup and recovery: local backup solution for Azure Blob Storage - backup data is stored in your source Azure storage account rather than being transferred to an Azure Backup storage vault.